Spotteed Towhee – A Quick Crimson-eyed Glance

-Chestnut-backed Chickadee – Raindrops and Tears
+Chestnut-backed Chickadee – The Gymnast

 Chestnut-backed Chickadee